bhargav2143/certified-kubernetes-administrator-course/docs/09-Networking/04-Pre-requisite-CoreDNS.md

   - Take me to [Lecture](https://kodekloud.com/courses/539883/lectures/9927591)

 In this section, we will take a look at **CoreDNS**
+In the previous lecture we saw why you need a DNS server and how it can help manage name resolution in large environments with many hostnames and Ips and how you can configure your hosts to point to a DNS server.
+In this article we will see how to configure a host as a DNS server.

+We are given a server dedicated as the DNS server, and a set of Ips to configure as entries in the server.
+There are many DNS server solutions out there, in this lecture we will focus on a particular one – CoreDNS.
 ## Installation of CoreDNS

 ```